Banner Health Registered Nurse RN PreOp/PACU in Mesa, Arizona

 Banner Desert Medical Center/Banner Children’s at Desert has 24 Operating Rooms, which includes 3 trauma rooms, 6 pediatric rooms, 1 cysto suite, 4 minimally invasive and 3 robotic rooms.
 BDMC/CCMC offers a full range of surgical specialties, including Peds Cardiovascular and Adult and Peds Trauma, Urology, Orthopedics, General, Gynecology, Neurology, EENT, Plastics and Robotics.
 We are the busiest OR in the valley, fast paced, and performing high acuity cases.
 In 2017, BDMC/CCMC performed over 21,000 surgeries.
 Our technologies includes da Vinci Xi robot, NICO, Stealth guided brain surgery.
 Banner Desert Medical Center is recognized by US News as High Performing Hospital in Procedure/Condition Category.
 With the variety of specialties and surgical procedures, high patient safety score, available work shifts, level 1 trauma designation for adult and pediatric patients, stroke center, and CORE orthopedics this is an ideal facility for those interested in a fast paced environment and room for growth.

-This opportunity is 36 hr/week, full time 12 hours 3 days a week day shift, plus call and holiday requirements.
+As a Registered Nurse RN, you will bring your experience and passion for health care to our PreOp PACU department!
+This opportunity has full-time nights 7pm-7:30am with holiday and weekend requirements and no call.
 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
 Enjoy an 18%-night shift differential and a flat rate $3/hour weekend shift differential.